Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Field of View:

-The APS-C sensor size of the Nikon D3100 results in a narrower field of view compared to full-frame sensors.
-This crop factor effectively increases the focal length of attached lenses, making them appear more zoomed in.
-It’s important to consider this crop factor when choosing lenses and composing shots.
+Using an APS-C sensor, the Nikon D3100 has a narrower field of view than full-frame sensors.
+The crop factor used here has the effect of making the lenses appear more zoomed in by increasing their focal lengths.
+The crop factor has to be taken into account when selecting lenses and also when composing shots.

 2. Depth of Field: